danielsanei/cse15l-lab-reports/week9.md

 5) Run the tests again to demonstrate the newly corrected code passing the tests
 6) Commit and push the changes to Github

-The main learning objective of this lab was to increase efficiency of typing commands using various shortcuts (i.e. using the `tab` key to finish typing a file name, pressing the `up arrow` to re-use a line of code previously entered).
+The main learning objective of this lab was to increase the efficiency of typing commands using various shortcuts (i.e. using the `tab` key to finish typing a file name, pressing the `up arrow` to re-use a line of code previously entered).
 While knowing subtle tricks is useful to save time in the long run, this lab provided me with a vision for how using command line language can be incredibly useful; when working on remote files located on remote servers.